syncfusion-content/javascript-docs/js/PivotChart/Getting-Started.md

 **List of Namespaces**

-The following are the list of namespaces to be added on top of the main class inside `OlapChartServiceController.cs` file.
+The following are the list of namespaces to be added on top of the main class inside `PivotChartServiceController.cs` file.

 {% highlight c# %}